-Deer Resistant Plants for Austin and Central Texas!
+Deer Resistant Plants, Austin

-The good news is that there are many “deer resistant” plants, the bad news is that even deer resistant plants can be nibbled on if the deer are hungry enough.
+The good news is that there are many deer resistant plants, the bad news is that even deer resistant plants can be nibbled on if the deer are hungry enough.
 It is recommended that you do not feed deer to discourage them from eating in your yard as it can have the reverse affect.

 The spikier the better.
 Plants that are unpleasant for you to touch are unpleasant for them to eat.